Enter

 Quantity Surveyors, often referred to as QS professionals, are integral to construction projects, working collaboratively with various stakeholders to manage costs and financial aspects.
 They closely collaborate with architects, engineers, and design teams during the initial phases to assess project requirements, specifications, and budget constraints.

-Quantity Surveyors work alongside Project Managers to develop comprehensive cost estimates and budgets.
+Quantity Surveyors work alongside project managers to develop comprehensive cost estimates and budgets.
 This collaboration ensures that financial plans align with project goals, and potential cost-saving measures are identified and implemented.

 In the procurement phase, Quantity Surveyors engage with suppliers, contractors, and subcontractors to obtain competitive pricing for materials and services.
 Effective communication and negotiation skills are essential to secure favourable terms and ensure cost efficiency.